🌱 GrowHobart.com.au β€” Free Planting Guide

 🌸FLOW

-💡 Verbena can be tricky from seed.
-Chill seeds in the fridge for 7 days before sowing to improve germination (cold stratification).
-Keep propagator at 18–20°C.
+πŸ’‘ Chill seeds in fridge for 7 days before sowing (cold stratification) to improve germination.
+Keep propagator at 18–20Β°C.

 One of the Best for Bees